aj-in/Plant-Disease-Detection-using-CNN/README.md

 <br>
-(friendly advice : If you wish to run this notebook, check version of what version of python is supported by tensorflow ! )
+(friendly advice : If you wish to run this notebook, check what version of python is supported by tensorflow, and then install that version of python ! )